 - changes the database schema

 depends on database schema change only in db-devel / db-stable

 requires changes on machines other than edge

-All other developer merge requests for the launchpad tree should be addressed to the devel branch.
+All other developer merge requests for the launchpad tree should be targeted at the master branch.

 The current buildbot-poller.py script on the PQM box monitors buildbot to discover what revisions have passed the tests.
 When a new revision is "blessed" by buildbot, the script copies it over to stable.
-The poller script generates a merge request to PQM for merging the blessed revision with the db-devel branch.
+The poller script merges the blessed revision into the db-devel branch.
 It is also responsible for checking a new buildbot build testing db-devel.
 The poller will copy revisions of db-devel that buildbot blesses to db-stable.

-Staging releases and production releases should run code from db-stable. edge should continue to run code from stable.
+Staging releases should run code from db-stable. qastaging and production should continue to run code from stable.

 When the merge of stable -> db-devel does not work automatically, it should be done manually and submitted.
 The tests do not need to be run (rationale: the bots don't run the tests when they do it automatically, and the failure messages can clutter up the ML really fast.)